“Requires a review of Core Curriculum Content Standards to incorporate computer science standards”

 We recognize that our students need access to quality computer science courses that will build a strong foundation of the skills they will need to compete in the workforce.
 The prediction from the federal Bureau of Labor Statistics, that by the year 2020 there will be 4.2 million jobs in computing and information technology in the United States, is one that our association takes very seriously.

-This legislation proposes to provide students in grades 6 through 12 with a deeper knowledge of the fundamentals of computer science education.
 New Jersey is currently undergoing many changes in curriculum and instruction that may provide an opportunity for the inclusion of computer science principles.
-For example, the Department of Education is preparing to introduce the core curriculum content standards for the Next Generation of Science Standards, as well as revisions to Technology Standards.
+Recently, the Department of Education introduced the core curriculum content standards for the Next Generation of Science Standards, as well as revisions to Technology Standards.
 Incorporating requirements for computer science into these standards will benefit students and also address staffing concerns NJEA raised in order for this curriculum to be achievable and successful.
 For example:

 - New Jersey does not offer a computer science teacher certification.